daytonaio/content/articles/20240820_gpu_utilization.md

 ### Create a Docker Container

-To run this script in a [Docker](/definitions/20240819_definition_docker.md) container, we'll be using the following Dockerfile:
+To run this script in a [Docker](/definitions/20240819_definition_docker.md) container, create a `Dockerfile` that includes all necessary dependencies, such as PyTorch and the Transformers library:

 ```Dockerfile
 FROM nvidia/cuda:12.6.0-base-ubuntu24.04